 SAM - SURFACE TO AIR MISSILES - REVIEW

-PATENT PENDING - LEFT: the crewed version of a Combat ZCC, robot warship would use SAM missiles to defend itself from air attacks, as part of a defensive or offensive naval role.
+PATENT - LEFT: the crewed version of a Combat ZCC, robot warship would use SAM missiles to defend itself from air attacks, as part of a defensive or offensive naval role.
 SAMs would also be part of ship to ship defenses, using smaller, shorter range missiles with lower payload in terms of explosives, for example when confronting pirates.
 MIDDLE: the unmanned version (Scorpion HK) with no conventional helm, is shown here with twin SAM turrets port and starboard featuring Rapier missiles - also repeated fore and aft.
 You can also see two of the forward facing cruise missiles under the solar decks.
 RIGHT: Diagram for a 1/20th scale development model where the SAMs are longer range missiles with significant destructive capability.
 While the super powers continue to waste huge sums on conventional warships, drone destroyers offer a low cost and ultimately superior peacekeeping force - in the case of the above advanced designs, without polluting the planet in the process.

 MORE EFFECTIVE PEACEKEEPING

 Robotic naval warfare changes everything.
 Imagine that you are a sailor onboard a conventional warship.
 Let us say that it is the new most advanced aircraft carrier afloat, the Gerald Ford.
 You set sail and feel invincible.
 Economic instability, energy and food shortages lead international tensions.
 Then war is declared between China, India, Korea, Russia and the USA.
 An engagement is inevitable, but you are not worried, because you have been told that the firepower and strategy onboard the Gerald Ford is superior to anything afloat and you carry aircraft to attack other vessels.